Sourdough Discard Hamburger Slider Buns

 This sourdough discard slider buns recipe is pretty simple – you likely have everything you need in your kitchen already, particularly if you’re a sourdough baker.

-But just in case, here’s a quick list of what I used:
+But just in case, here’s a quick list of what I used (please assume these are affiliate links):

 - Scale: I use the scale to measure out the ingredients in grams.
 It’s the most precise, but I personally love that I don’t have to dirty more dishes.
 Just pour everything into your bowl, and that’s it!
 I also use the scale to measure out the dough balls so each slider bun is the same size.